 So now that we have successfully identified our pest in the bean patch, what’s a “Beyond-Organic” gardener to do?
 Since we know that even organic pesticides kill life indiscriminately, we want to try to use methods of pest control that will not destroy either our pollinators or our biggest ally in the war against the bad bugs, beneficial insects.
 Here are some various strategies that you can try.

 8 Ways to Organically Control Mexican Bean Beetles

 Before you even have a problem in your garden, it’s very wise to practice crop rotation.
 It’s like tricking the bugs before they have a chance to outnumber you.
-Since many insects, including Mexican Bean Beetles overwinter in the ground near where they last had a sure food source, moving their favorite treats to another location next year will help to prevent another infestation.
+Since many insects, including Mexican bean beetles overwinter in the ground near where they last had a certain food source, moving their favorite treats to another location next year will help to prevent another infestation.

-We have gardened here 3 years and the 2nd year brought with it Mexican Bean Beetles, but because I rotated my crops, amended my soil, and didn’t space intensively last year, I was able to avoid having ANY Mexican Bean Beetles in my garden last year!
+We have gardened here three years and the 2nd year brought with it Mexican bean beetles, but because I rotated my crops, amended my soil, and didn’t space intensively last year, I was able to avoid having ANY Mexican bean beetles in my garden last year!

 Choose a Different Variety

 One similar method of control would be to grow a different bean variety, one that has a high initial yield, such as Provider.
 Harvest that crop, which will be around the same time you’ll start noticing a few bean beetles here and there, and then treat them the same way you would a soybean trap crop.
 If you didn’t get enough beans to meet your needs, try growing a second succession if you’ll have enough time before your first frost.